Irish Americans in the American Civil War: Irish-Americans in Confederate service

 Although significantly fewer Irish lived in the Confederate States of America, six Confederate generals were Irish-born, of whom Patrick Cleburne was the highest ranking.
 Units such as the Charleston Irish Volunteers attracted Confederate Irish-Americans in South Carolina, the 24th Georgia Volunteer Infantry followed General Thomas Reade Rootes Cobb, while Irish Tennesseans could join the 10th Tennessee Infantry Regiment.
 A company of the Washington Blues regiment of the Missouri Volunteer Militia (later the Missouri State Guard), commanded by Colonel Joseph Kelly, was the subject of a Confederate song, "Kelly's Irish Brigade".
 The Louisiana Tigers, first raised by Major Chatham Roberdeau Wheat, had a large number of Irish American members.

-Company E, Emerald Guard, 33rd Virginia Infantry of the Stonewall Brigade composed of Irish immigrant volunteers may have been first to make the infamous "rebel yell" at 1st Bull Run, attacking 14th New York guns on Henry Hill.
+Company E, Emerald Guard, 33rd Virginia Infantry of the Stonewall Brigade composed of Irish immigrant volunteers may have been first to make the infamous "Rebel Yell" at 1st Bull Run, attacking 14th New York guns on Henry Hill.
 The Davis Guard, a company of mostly Irish-American men from the Houston and Galveston area, won a lopsided victory Second Battle of Sabine Pass in 1863.
 They received the only physical medals awarded by the CSA, made from polished Mexican silver coins and hung from green ribbons to honor their Irish heritage.

+In "The Irish at the Front," Michael MacDonagh notes that when an "uproarious" regiment of Irish soldiers in World War I (the 2nd Dublin Fusiliers, camped at Cambrai) broke into a chorus of Dear Old Ireland: "It was not the first time that the song was heard on a field of battle.
+On that night in December, 1863, in the American Civil War, when the Federals and Confederates were bivouacked on the banks of the Rappahannock awaiting the dawn to commence the bloody fight for Fredericksburg, an Irish regiment in the service of the North sang the song as they sat by their camp fires.
+Was that a tremendous echo that can across the river? -- [...]

+The Irishmen of the North listened intently.
+Then it came upon them with wild surprise that the chorus had been taken up by an Irish regiment in the service of the South!"